 One evening my husband and I went to a Christian Concert that included a dinner.
 At dinner, we were seated across from a couple who were friendly and engaging.
 As we were getting to know each other, I learned that the gentleman was a physician and his wife a nurse.

-As we chatted, we enjoying getting to know each other.
+As we chatted, we learned about their family.
 At some point, the doctor pointed over to a table where a young man was carving the meat.
 He was beaming as he said, "That's my son, he is working here for the summer."
-I looked over at the young man as his father bragged about him.
-The son was very handsome.
+The young man the father bragged about was very handsome.
 His smile was kind and his eyes full of fun.

 The more the couple told us about their son, the more I wished my Rebecca could meet someone like him.
 As we were listening, I shot up a quick prayer and asked God to send Becca, a young man just like the Doctor's son.